Pilar Pilapil: Career

 She also dabbled in politics when she ran for senator in 2004 as an independent candidate but she lost.
 Pilapil continues to entertain viewers via ABS-CBN's primetime drama series Ina, Kapatid, Anak premiered on October 8, 2012, and ended in June 2013, and is now airing by Jeepney TV.
 In 2015 she made her comeback with Pangako Sayo, which she plays Doña Benita Buenavista which originally by Liza Lorena.

-In February 2020, she returned to GMA-7 after thirteen years of stay with ABS-CBN to appear in Sanya Lopez's teleserye, First Yaya.
+In February 2020, she returned to GMA Network after thirteen years of stay with ABS-CBN to appear in Sanya Lopez's drama series, First Yaya and First Lady, respectively.

+In 2024, she starred in the medical drama series of GMA Network, Abot-Kamay na Pangarap and portrays the role of Madam Chantal Dubois vda. de Rutaquio, Moira Tanyag’s mother.

 Personal life

 Family and relationships

 Pilapil has a daughter with former Vice President of the Philippines Salvador Laurel named Pia Pilapil, who is also an actress.
 She married Spanish journalist Michel Ponti on October 12, 1986, at the Manila Cathedral, but they divorced after a year.
 She became a born-again Christian in 1995, and married Pastor Bernie Penas on May 18, 2002.